tannychaks/interview-ready-java-dsa/README.md

 # interview-ready-java-dsa

 Welcome to `interview-ready-java-dsa`, a comprehensive repository dedicated to mastering Data Structures and Algorithms (DSA) for coding interviews using Java.
-This repository is structured to provide weekly learning materials and challenges, starting with sorting techniques and two-pointer algorithms, and progressively covering more complex topics.
+This repository, curated by `tannychaks`, is structured to provide weekly learning materials and challenges, starting with sorting techniques and two-pointer algorithms, and progressively covering more complex topics.

 ## About the Project